kingaa/sbied/syllabus.md

    You may also use the "Raise Hand" feature to ask a question.

 1. ***Breakout-group sessions***, in which each student will work in small groups, in breakout rooms, on the Exercises.
+   In these sesssions, you'll work on the Exercises and answer the Quiz questions.
    There will be nine groups.
    Each group member will have one or more of five roles: these are described below.
-   At the beginning of each group meeting, group members should introduce themselves, and groups should quickly decide who should perform each role.
+   At the beginning of each group meeting, group members should introduce and organize themselves.
    Each group will be visited by an instructor once during each session according to the following schedule:

    - Groups 1--3: Minute 10--25